johansarelvdberg/while_language/README.md

 Create a compiler for the while language

-User Ctest for some unit tests
+User Ctest for some unit tests.

 For now skip